Model: Artifacts, Package, Surrogate

 is defined.

-.
-This requires that you've already added a model using model.create.
+Fiddler creates a surrogate when you call .
+This requires that you've already added a model using .

 If your model artifact requires specific packages to run, Fiddler can support this with the Flexible Model Deployment feature.
-See here for details on how to configure your model with the correct requirements.
+See for details on how to configure your model with the correct requirements.